Lawry’s Creamed Spinach with Bacon

 overhead view of homemade Lawry's creamed spinach in a serving dish

 Lawry’s Creamed Spinach is served at Lawry’s The Prime Rib restaurant.
 Creamed spinach is a steakhouse favorite side dish that pairs perfectly with any good cut of beef.
-This special keto creamed spinach recipe is the one made famous by Lawry’s.
-This is a favorite of our family at Christmas, but you can make it at home any time.
+This special keto creamed spinach recipe is made famous by Lawry’s.
+This is our family’s favorite at Christmas, but you can make it at home any time of the year.
 It’s easy to make and very tasty.

-I just adore a good piece of steak cooked to medium rare and served with creamy, perfectly-seasoned, bacon-y creamed spinach.
-This frozen spinach recipe combines spinach with a rich base of bacon, onion, and more than a hint of garlic, making for a wonderfully hearty take on this classic creamed spinach dish.
 It’s great served on its own and is the perfect side dish to accompany a great steak or slab of prime rib.
-You can also serve it with chicken, ham, lamb, seafood, or seriously, anything else that takes your fancy!
+You can also serve it with chicken, ham, lamb, seafood, or anything else that takes your fancy!

 Ingredients